History of Cagliari: Roman era

 Having become the island's now completely punicized main town, Krly became Roman in 238 BC when Sardinia and Corsica were occupied by the army of Tiberius Sempronius Gracchus in 238 BC, in the aftermath of the First Punic War.
 The appearance of the town does not seem to have changed much during the long first period of Roman domination.
 In the following centuries Roman Karalis retained its role as a Sardinian metropolis.
-On the death of Caesar citizens remained faithful to his name and sided with his adopted son Octavian Augustus, first against Sextus Pompey, then against Antonio.
+On the death of Julius Caesar, citizens remained faithful to his name and sided with his adopted son Octavian Augustus, first against Sextus Pompey, then against Marcus Antonius.
 After the victory of Octavian there was a long period of political calm and economic boom.

 Caralis (or Karales) was the capital of the Roman province of Sardinia and Corsica and was elevated to the rank of Municipium, a result of the civil war between Julius Caesar and Pompey when Caesar himself granted this status in gratitude to the city for its fidelity during the bloody war.
 All Caralitani obtained Roman citizenship and were enrolled in the tribe Quirina.
-The territory of the city included the campidano plain, likely becoming Sanluri.
+The territory of the city included the Campidano plain up to modern Sanluri.